Applying RealContext with tags

 Click the Assets icon, then click the number of tags listed for Tagged Assets, even if that number is zero.

-Go to the Asset Tag Listing table of the Tags page.
+Go to Tags>Asset Tag Listing table.
 Select the check box for any tag you want to delete.
 To select all displayed tags, select the check box in the top row.
 Then, click Delete.

 Tip: If you want to see which assets are associated with the tag before deleting it, click the tag name to view its details page.
 This could be helpful in case you want to apply a different tag to those assets.